 XGtd is high frequency GTD/UTD based software for the design and analysis of antenna systems on complex objects such as vehicles and aircraft.

 VariPose is a geometric modeling package for the manipulation and refining of high-resolution human mesh models for the medical and biomedical markets.

 Rotman Lens Designer (RLD) is a software tool for the design, synthesis, and analysis of Rotman Lenses and their variants.

 Wireless InSite’s Communication System Analyzer provides capabilities for assessing the performance of LTE, WiMAX, 802.11n, and 802.11ac systems.
-The following example investigates WiFi throughput coverage in a house provided by 802.11ac routers operating at 5 GHz using an 80 MHz bandwidth.
+This example investigates WiFi throughput coverage in a house provided by 802.11ac routers operating at 5 GHz using an 80 MHz bandwidth.

 Accurate calculation of RCS at millimeter wave frequencies requires sufficiently detailed geometric representation of the target and physical modeling techniques that capture the scattering effects of small facets.
 Highly detailed facet models and traditional methods for calculating RCS at these frequencies can often result in very long run times.
 Using Remcom’s X3D with Physical Optics (PO) and Method of Equivalent Currents (MEC) model for calculating RCS, accurate results can be achieved within reasonable run times.

 In this app note, a MIMO antenna is created and simulated to generate return loss, coupling, and gain patterns for several different configurations and operating modes of the device.
 The ability to form either omni-directional or focused beams is also demonstrated.

 Remcom's XFdtd software is well-suited for any microwave device design or analysis task.
 This Waveguide Examples booklet showcases a collection of five different waveguide applications with downloadable project files.